act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 #### Inapplicable Example 1

-This `iframe` element contains no content that is part of its [flattened tabindex-ordered focus navigation scope][].
+This `iframe` element contains no content that is part of its [sequential focus navigation order][].

 ```html
 <iframe tabindex="-1" srcdoc="<h1>Hello world</h1>"></iframe>